TeaEngineering/printerface/README.md

 printerface
 ===========

-LPD document to PDF/email gateway
+LPD document to PDF/email gateway.
+Setup a text-only line printer and point it at the lpd server port.
+Documents are stored, searchable and rendered to PDF.
+Results can be browsed over HTTP, emailed and printed.

 * `lpdserver.py` implements a UNIX LPD daemon for recieving print jobs
 * `httpserver.py` simple http server using asynchat